-Can my horse take doxycycline along with other medicines?
+Can my horse take enrofloxacin along with other medicines?
 Tell your vet if you are giving your horse any other medicines.

 What do I need to record in my horse's passport?
 This medicine is not authorised for use in horses intended for human consumption.
-You must sign section IX of your horse's passport to permanently exclude it from the human food chain.
+If section IX of your horse's passport has not been signed you should record the use of this product in your medicines records indicating a minimum of 28 days meat withholding time.

-What are the possible side effects of doxycycline in my horse?
+What are the possible side effects of enrofloxacin in my horse?
 Some horses will go off their food.
 This can often be managed by syringing the product directly into the horse's mouth, rather than mixing in feed.
 Refrigerating the medicine may improve palatability.
 If you horse stops eating completely or becomes depressed you should contact vet immediately and stop administering the product.

 Occasionally horses will develop diarrhoea.
-This can occur with ANY antibiotic and is not unique to doxycycline.
+This can occur with ANY antibiotic and is not unique to enrofloxacin.
 If this occurs you should contact your vet immediately and stop administering the product.